Global Deep Forecasting with Patient-Specific Pharmacokinetics: Methods

 \section{Methods}

-We aim to forecast blood glucose levels 30 minutes into the future consistent with prior work \citep{rubin_falcone2022glucose_sparse, xie2020glucose_benchmarking}, based on a 10 hour history of blood glucose, carbohydrate, insulin basal, and insulin bolus values.
+We aim to forecast blood glucose values 30 minutes into the future consistent with prior work \citep{rubin_falcone2022glucose_sparse, xie2020glucose_benchmarking, li2019glucose_glunet}, based on a 10-hour history of blood glucose, carbohydrate (CHO), insulin basal, and insulin bolus values.
+We choose a 10-hour duration to balance sufficient historical information with our GPU memory constraints.
+Moreover, the duration of rapid-acting insulin (Humalog and Novolog) used in insulin pumps by patients in our cohort typically ranges from 2 to 5 hours \citep{insulin_duration_cc, insulin_duration_ada}.
+Thus, a 10-hour time span fully captures multiple dose durations, enabling the model to learn treatment effects across various dosages and durations.
+We also demonstrate that the significant performance improvement of the proposed methods holds across other various lag times in Appendix~\ref{apd:contextlen_ablation}.